jksinton/nextcloud-docker-caddy/README.md

 # Introduction

 This is a guide for deploying [Nextcloud](https://github.com/nextcloud/docker) behind a [Caddy](https://hub.docker.com/_/caddy) reverse proxy using docker compose.
 It is derived from ```tmo1```'s guide [here](https://gist.github.com/tmo1/72a9dc98b0b6b75f7e4ec336cdc399e1).
 It in part diverges from ```tmo1```'s guide in that this deployment uses the official image of [Caddy](https://hub.docker.com/_/caddy) rather than [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy), primarily in the interest of using the official image to avoid any dependency issues in the future.
-It also uses a separate project for Caddy to allow for separate ma

 # Docker Compose Project Structure